Delhi Township woman feeds the homeless because she's walked in their shoes

 She does it, she said, because she was homeless herself when she left Cincinnati for Los Angeles in 2013.
 She lived in shelters on Skid Row and got back on track with the help of the Union Rescue Mission and Downtown Women’s Center there.

-She returned to Cincinnati in 2017 and works full-time packing items for customers and shipping them out.
+She returned to Cincinnati in 2017 and works full time packing items for customers and shipping them out.
 Now she’s determined to give back, she said, and help people who are struggling.
-Plus, Heard said she doesn’t consider her paychecks her own anyway.
+Plus, Heard said, she doesn’t consider her paychecks her own anyway.

 “It ain’t my money,” she said.
 “It’s the Lord’s money.”